-The Town of Chatham Summer Recreation Program for Youth operates for six weeks at Crellin Community Park Monday through Friday.
-The program will begin on TUESDAY July 5th, 2016 and continues until August 12, 2016.
+The Town of Chatham Summer Recreation Program for Youth operates at Crellin Community Park each summer Monday through Friday.
+The program will begin on Wednesday July 5th, 2017 and continue until August 11th, 2017.
 The program operates from 9 AM to 3 PM.
-Registration for the summer program is in person and will take place on Monday, June 6th from 5:00pm – 7:00pm and Tuesday, June 7th from 11:00am – 1:00pm.
+Registration for the summer program is in person and will take place on Monday, June 5th from 5:00pm – 7:00pm.

 *Parents must bring proof of immunization records and proof of residency.

 Registrations will NOT be accepted without these records.*